 Medications (eg, antineoplastic drugs, antibiotics, nonsteroidal anti-inflammatory drugs, antiseizure medications, acetazolamide, gold salts, penicillamine, quinacrine) or toxins

 Viruses (Epstein-Barr virus and cytomegalovirus)

-The precise mechanism remains unclear but in the majority of cases involves an immune attack on the hematopoietic stem cell.
+The precise mechanism remains unclear, but in the majority of acquired cases, the mechanism involves an immune attack on the hematopoietic stem cell.
 Clonal hematopoiesis is frequently present, and there is a risk of progression to a myeloid malignancy.

 Symptoms and Signs of Aplastic Anemia

-The onset of aplastic anemia usually is insidious, often occurring over weeks or months after exposure to a toxin, though occasionally it can be acute.
+The onset of aplastic anemia usually is insidious, often occurring over weeks or months after exposure to a virus, medication or toxin (eg, insecticides, benzene), though occasionally it can be acute.

 Diagnosis of Aplastic Anemia

 Complete blood count (CBC) and reticulocyte count